 This page provides a few key updates, resources, and suggestions for our member gardens' Staff in facing the many impacts of the COVID-19 pandemic, during these evolving and dynamic series of events.

-General Information, Employment Resources, Recovery Resources, Contract/Press Release language
+General Information, Re-Opening Resources, Employment Resources, Recovery Resources, Contract/Press Release language

 Resources connecting our members, remote work, and unemployment resources.

 - All gardens must continue to conform to mandates from their governing bodies and health authorities (local, regional, state, or federal).

 - States of Emergency, Travel Bans, Social Distancing/Gathering Limits, etc. not only dictate if/when a garden can be open but also trigger insurance coverage and contract implications, personnel availability, as well as other important matters related to events and business continuity.

 - Please be science-based and unbiased/non-political in communications whenever you are able.
 While COVID-19 is a novel Coronavirus, it is still following known epidemiological models/predictions for worldwide outbreaks closely.

 - “Social distancing” and “Flattening the Curve” are key in garden closure measures.
 Avoid communications terminology that states we can “prevent” or “eliminate” spread of COVID-19 and emphasize the gardens role in "doing its part to slow the spread and reduce healthcare system impacts” as this language has been more rightly adopted nationwide.

 - Gardens should have a business continuity plan and be ready to execute it in order to resume normal operations as quickly as possible.
 As primarily outdoor and/or open venues with ample fresh air to breathe, our gardens are/will be great places to go to find respite, solace, and peace at these uncertain times.
 We are great places to practice social distancing techniques and mindfulness!